 It has to be emphasized that every country has its own rules for taxing the company’s expenses.
 In Estonia, all justified business expenses that can be used for business purposes, are not taxed.
 These expenses include buying equipment or technology, such as computers, for your business, paying for web hosting, renting an office, paying for the office utilities, and so on.
 Plane tickets and accommodation for business trips are also considered as regular expenses and are therefore not taxed.

-The fringe benefit tax applies to all expenses that are considered as a benefit to the people related to the company (employees etc.) Fringe benefits include food, drinks, representation expenses, and so on.
+The fringe benefits tax applies to all expenses that are considered as a benefit to the people related to the company (employees etc.) Fringe benefits include food, drinks, representation expenses, and so on.
 All these expenses are additionally taxed with income and social tax.
-Therefore, it is very important to keep your personal and company’s expenses separate, otherwise you might have to pay some taxes that you didn’t expect.
+Therefore, it is very important to keep your personal and company’s expenses separate, otherwise, you might have to pay some taxes that you didn’t expect.

 Also, according to the Estonian rules, it’s important to document all the expenses.
 If you don’t, then you have to pay 25% taxes for the missing accounting source documents.

-You can get more information about the fringe benefits in the article by Estonian Tax and Customs Board.
+You can get more information about the fringe benefits in the article by the Estonian Tax and Customs Board.

 If you have business trips, then you can use a daily allowance.
 This is meant to cover the expenses when you are on a business trip, such as meals.
 The daily allowance is up to 50 € for the first 15 days of the trip per month and 32 € for the rest of the trip, and it can only be used for the trips that have specified dates and purposes.